Lioravraham5/CustomDialogs-libary/README.md

 </RelativeLayout>
 ```

-2) **Initialize RegistrationDialogBuilder:** Create an instance of "RegistrationDialogBuilder" in your activity or fragment.
+**2. Initialize RegistrationDialogBuilder:** Create an instance of "RegistrationDialogBuilder" in your activity or fragment.
 ```
 RegistrationDialogBuilder builder = new RegistrationDialogBuilder(this, getSupportFragmentManager(), R.id.frame_layout_container);
 ```

-3) **Add Registration Options:** Add desired registration options using "addXXXOption" methods.
+**3. Add Registration Options:** Add desired registration options using "addXXXOption" methods.
 ```
 builder.addNameOption(R.drawable.user, "Enter your name");
 builder.addEmailOption(R.drawable.ic_mail, "Enter your email");
 // Add more options as needed

 ```
-4) **Customize the Dialog:** You can customize the dialog’s button text, title, and color:
+**4. Customize the Dialog:** You can customize the dialog’s button text, title, and color:
 ```
 builder.setButtonText("Sign Up");
 builder.setDialogRegisterTitle("Sign up to create account");
 builder.setDialogColor(Color.parseColor("#FF8A80"));
 ```

-5) **Set Completion Listener:** Set a listener to handle registration completion
+**5. Set Completion Listener:** Set a listener to handle registration completion
 ```
 builder.setOnRegistrationCompleteListener(new OnRegistrationCompleteListener() {
     @Override